wrightkhlebisol/torre-chattr/progress.md

 - Started work on the homepage thats going to act as the entrance into our application
 - Finalise homepage designs and moving on to convert pages to dynamic
 - Created component for creating chattr from the home page
+- Added Like/Unlike feature to homepage
+- Ran into CORS error, switching to server-side request using GuzzleHttp client
+- Created model, factory, migrations, seeders and resources controller for the chattrs